waka42/DRlib_ABUS_CFF3000/README.md

 - Add an "attach to new doorlock" serial function so the whole cable mess can stay in a box nearby the door.
 - Figure out how to write more beautiful and shorter code.
 - Shrink compilation size.
+- Translate german parts of the code into english